-Local governments, states, and the country are increasingly seeking to decarbonize buildings and transportation as they move toward greenhouse gas reduction goals.
-Beneficial Electrification involves reducing direct fossil fuel use in a way that lowers greenhouse gas emissions and energy costs (Environmental and Energy Study Institute, n.d.).
+Local governments, states, and countries are increasingly seeking to decarbonize buildings and transportation as they move toward greenhouse gas reduction goals.
+Beneficial Electrification involves reducing direct fossil fuel use in a way that lowers greenhouse gas emissions and keeps energy costs as low as possible.

-This toolkit focuses on the beneficial electrification of buildings, which seeks to reduce direct fossil-fueled appliances at the same time the electric grid is decarbonizing with wind, solar, and other cleaner forms of power.
-Building envelope and weatherization updates often precede beneficial building electrification because they improve building quality.
+This toolkit focuses on the beneficial electrification of buildings, which seeks to increase energy efficiency and reduce direct fossil-fueled appliances as efforts are made to decarbonize the electric grid with wind, solar, and other cleaner forms of power.

+Building envelope and weatherization updates often precede beneficial building electrification because they improve building resilience.
 This, in turn, maximizes the efficiency of the building.
-Greenhouse gas emissions can be lower because less heat and cooling is needed to maintain indoor climate.
-The next step is finding electric alternatives to shift away from natural gas-burning furnaces and boilers, hot water heaters, clothing dryers, and stoves.
+Greenhouse gas emissions can be lower because less heat and cooling is needed to maintain optimal indoor climate.
+The next step is finding efficient electric alternatives to shift away from natural gas-burning furnaces and boilers, hot water heaters, clothing dryers, and stoves.